PERIOD (TITIK)

 "Koma" Dalam Sebuah Susunan Serial

-Use commas to separate three or more words, phrases, or clauses in a series.
+Use commas to separate three or more words, phrases, or

 A conjunction goes between the last two items of the series.